-impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters. • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters.
+How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-The analysis of possible significant harm to environmental or social sustainable investment objectives forms an intrinsic part of the analysis undertaken under the LOIM Classification Framework.
+The analysis of possible significant harm to environmental or social sustainable investment objectives forms an intrinsic part of the analysis undertaken under the LO Sustainable Investment Framework.

-This LOIM Classification Framework takes explicit account of any material environmental or social dimensions and an investee company's performance with respect to these indicators, on a current or forward-looking basis.
+This LO Sustainable Investment Framework takes explicit account of any material environmental or social dimensions and an investee company's performance with respect to these indicators, on a current or forward-looking basis.

-The Investment Manager identifies 'Sustainable investments' as companies classified as 'green' under the LOIM Classification Framework which have specifically been assessed to not cause significant harm or to be subject to credible mitigating factors.
+The Investment Manager identifies 'sustainable investments' as companies classified as 'sustainable' under the LO Sustainable Investment Framework which have specifically been assessed to not cause significant harm or to be subject to credible mitigating factors.